ohnosequences/IWBBIO-2014/statika/poster/poster.md

 A \textbf{bundle} is a thin wrapper for a tool, library, resource or any other component of your system:

 \begin{itemize}
-\item It may have dependencies on other bundles.
+\item it may have dependencies on other bundles
-\item It may do something in runtime, e.g. install a tool, that it represents.
+\item it may do something in runtime, e.g. install a tool that it represents
 \end{itemize}

 \begin{center}\textbf{Distribution}\end{center}

-A \textbf{distribution} is a bundle, which can deploy other bundles (it's members):
+A \textbf{distribution} is a bundle, which can deploy other bundles (its members):

 \begin{itemize}
-\item It represents some environment, where you're going to use your bundles.
+\item it represents some environment, where you're going to use your bundles
-\item Being a member of a distribution means to work fine with this environment.
+\item being a member of a distribution means to work fine with this environment
-\item Distribution takes care of installing member dependencies first, and then the member itself.
+\item distribution takes care of installing member dependencies first, and then the member itself
 \end{itemize}

 \end{block}